Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-big moment of my career as well. and um But yeah, so that the sidetracked, I have a lot of tattoos from around the world for for different reasons. that That's a unique thing.
-I've been fortunate six continents for all for coaching. and um I'm an Irish Catholic, so I can't get tattoos.
-My dad calls it disinheritance. so I just have a giant map ah with Lou's husband actually been to a number of these countries. but just pins, and this was his suggestion, just little pins and patches from every country ah just to maintain it.
-And then you know look at that board and it just takes me back to fun stories and experiences from ah from coaching all over the world.
-That's awesome. ah yeah And I think my mom would appreciate it.
-I still did that. and didn't get didn get Didn't get all these tattoos, but here we are.
+big moment of my career as well. and um but yeah so that the side checkcked i I have a lot of tattoos from around the world for for different reasons. that That's a unique thing.
+I've been fortunate six continents for all for coaching.
+I'm an Irish Catholic, so I can't get tattoos.
+My dad calls it disinheritance. so I just have a giant map ah with Lou's husband actually been to a number of these countries. but just pins.
+And this was his suggestion, just little pins and patches from every country ah just to maintain it.
+And then, you know, look at that board and it just takes me back to fun stories and experiences from ah from coaching all over the world.
+That's awesome. ah yeah and I think my mom would appreciate it.
+I still did that.
+It didn't get all these tattoos, but here we are.

 Speaker